JPDevM/learn-code/3_React_Proyect_Subscription_App/README.md

 - [x] Review the entire layout in Bootstrap.
 - [x] Javascript that invokes the cards.
 - [ ] Review the structure of form addCustom.html and complete it.
-- [ ] Review the structure of form setting.html and complete it.
+- [x] Review the structure of form setting.html and complete it.
+- [ ] Javascript in settings: Fonts, Currency, Order, View, Theme.
 - [ ] Javascript to edit cards in addCustom.html.
 - [ ] Javascript to save cards in addCustom.html.
 - [ ] Bring the values of setting.html from the database.